InvVax

 Overall, the InvVax team, led by founder and CEO Arthur Young, is well-equipped to drive the company's growth and make significant advancements in developing next-generation vaccines.
 Their expertise and dedication to their mission position InvVax as a promising healthcare and pharmaceutical industry player.

 Investing in InvVax carries several risks that potential investors should know.
 Firstly, InvVax is still in the early stages of development and has not yet brought any products to market.
-The company is currently in Phase II of its bio development, which indicates that it still has significant hurdles to overcome before its vaccines can be commercialized.
-This poses a risk as there is uncertainty about the effectiveness and safety of InvVax's vaccines and the timeline for regulatory approval.
+The company is currently in the pre-clinical stage of its bio development, which indicates that it still has significant hurdles to overcome before its vaccines can be commercialized.
+This poses a risk as there is uncertainty about the effectiveness and safety of InvVax’s vaccines and the timeline for regulatory approval.

 Furthermore, InvVax faces intense competition in the pharmaceutical industry, with established players such as Moderna, Sanofi, Sinovac, BioNTech, and GSK.
 These competitors have significant resources and established market presence, which could make it challenging for InvVax to gain market share and successfully commercialize its vaccines.